irtaza302/Public-Private-Routes/README.md

 # Vite React TypeScript Authentication App

-This project is a simple authentication system built with Vite, React, TypeScript, and React Router.
-It demonstrates basic login functionality and protected routes.
+This project demonstrates a robust authentication system built with Vite, React, TypeScript, and React Router.
+It showcases login functionality, protected routes, and responsive design using Tailwind CSS.

 ## Features

-- Vite for fast development and building
+- Fast development and building with Vite
 - React with TypeScript for type-safe components
 - React Router for navigation and protected routes
 - Tailwind CSS for responsive styling
 - Simple authentication system (username/password)
 - Public and private pages
+- Error boundary for graceful error handling
+- Forgot password functionality
+- User profile page

 ## Prerequisites